EnzoHuang0807/wp1111/hw1/README.md

 3. Footer contains time, meeting name, several function buttons and information buttons.

 4. Toolbar would appear when hovering on the main screen.
-The opacity decreases as we hover on the toolbar.
+The opacity increases as we hover on the toolbar.

 ### Tooltip
 Tooltips would appear when hovering on function buttons